About InRule Technology

 InRule Technology is trusted by hundreds of companies, including Allstate, Allscripts, Aon, Bank of Queensland, Barclays Capital, Beazley, Cancer Care Ontario, DaVita, HP, FAA, Oklahoma Healthcare Authority, Roche and Wells Fargo.

-With more than twelve years of experience, we have hundreds of successful deployments in more than 20 countries.
+With more than fifteen years of experience, we have hundreds of successful deployments in more than 30 countries.

 Browse our case studies to learn more about how InRule is delivering value to our users.